Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/README.md

 In oder to remove the old 20pin connector of the old keyboard, soldering tools are very helpful.
 It is also very handy to remove some of the claps of the 20 pin header.

 In a last step, I added LEDs between the buttons.
 According to the original schematic, 2 LEDs (LED9 & LED10) are connected in series directly to the 5V reference as a backlight for the buttons.
+Here, I found to options for the backlight:
+Firth I soldered 2 3mm LEDs at the position of LED9 and LED10 on the PCB and tilted them 45°, so that they shine through all buttons.
+On the Mainboard I replaced the two LEDs with 2.54mm pins, and used dupond connectors and wired to connect the two new LEDs to the Mainboard.
-As it can be hard to only use 2 LEDs for 19 buttons, I increased the number of LEDs.
+As it can be hard to only use 2 LEDs for 19 buttons, I also increased the number of LEDs for a test.
 It is recommendable to connect the LEDs in two subsystems that contain an equal number of LEDs.
 The LEDs of each subsystem are connected in parallel.
 In the next step, LED 9 and LED 10 are unsoldered, and Subsystem 1 is then connected to the Pads of LED 9, and Subsystem 2 is connected to the Pads of LED 10.
-Please mind that LEDs have to be connected in the correct way.
+Please mind that LEDs have to be connected in the correct direction.
+In the test, it turned out that the first option with 2 tilted LEDs does not enlighten the buttons sufficient, and that the second option enlightens the buttons much to much.
+I would recommend to use a number of in parallel connected tilted LEDs for this.
+As a rule of I would recommend 2 tilted LEDs for 6 to 9 Buttons.

 ![image](https://github.com/Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/blob/master/Keyboard%20PCB/Schematics/LX200%20LED%20Schemtic.png?raw=true)
 [LX200 Schematic](http://www.lx200classic.com/files/LX200%20Hand%20Controller.pdf)

 ![image](https://github.com/Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/blob/master/Keyboard%20PCB/Schematics/LED%20Shematic.png?raw=true)

 ***led schmatic***

 Besides the LEDs for the buttons backlight, there are also 5 LEDs for the mainboard to indicate its current mode.
 The holes that I designed in the front case will perfectly fit to these LEDs, so that you can see them through the holes after installing the mainboard into the case.
-For a better vision, also caps for the LEDs can be designed in a way that they insulate one LEDs light from the LEDs next to it.
+For a better vision, also caps for the LEDs are designed (see LEDadapter) be designed in a way that they insulate one LEDs light from the LEDs next to it.
 Another ides is to unsolder the LEDs and replace them.
 The holes are made in a way that the LEDs mentioned above will perfectly fit.
-In only thing you need to do is to sonder wires and maybe dupond connectors between the new LEDs and the Main board.
+The only thing you need to do is to solder wires and maybe dupond connectors between the new LEDs and the Main board.

 ## Front Case and Buttons

 ![image](https://github.com/Spo-ck/MEADE-LX200-Telescope-GOTO-Hand-Controller-Repair-Capacitor-Kondensator-Issue-solved/blob/master/3D-Printing/Pictures/NewCase.jpg?raw=true)

 ***new case***

 ### Parts